bkryza/clang-uml/docs/package_diagrams.md

 <!-- tocstop -->

-Package diagrams are simple diagrams which can be useful to determine the high level structure of a C++ project, by rendering all projects namespaces as UML packages and their interdependencies.
+Package diagrams are simple diagrams, which can be useful to visualize a high level structure of a C++ project, by rendering all projects namespaces or subdirectories as UML packages and their interdependencies.

 The minimal config required to generate a package diagram is presented below:
 ```yaml